Office of Admissions

 USF Regulation 3.018 https://usf.app.box.com/v/usfregulation3018

-Students in the Early Admission program must take courses that are creditable toward the high school diploma and the associate or baccalaureate degree.
-More information is found at https://www.usf.edu/honors/prospective-students/early-admission.aspx.
+Early admissions students complete their high school senior year by attending USF fulltime as regularly enrolled, degree-seeking students.
+Students in the early admission program must take courses that are creditable toward the high school diploma and the associate or baccalaureate degree.
+For more information about Early Admission qualifications, policies, and application procedures, see https://www.usf.edu/dual.

 - SAT: 560 Evidence-based Reading and Writing and 530 Math